openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Batch Credential Request MUST fail entirely if there is even one Credential that failed to be issued. `transaction_id` MUST NOT be returned in this case.

-When the Credential Issuer requires `proof` objects to be present in the Batch Credential Request, but does not receive them, it will return a Batch Credential Error Response with a `c_nonce` using `invalid_proof` error code, as defined in (#issuer-provided-nonce).
+When the Credential Issuer requires the `proofs` parameter to be present in the Batch Credential Request, but does not receive them, it will return a Batch Credential Error Response with a `c_nonce` using `invalid_proof` error code, as defined in (#issuer-provided-nonce).

 # Deferred Credential Endpoint {#deferred-credential-issuance}